jangerhard/react-github-showcase/README.md

 Uses headers to keep style consistent with your theme.

 Still under development, but usable!
-Can as of May 1st, 2018 be seen in action at [janschoepp-dev](https://janschoepp-dev.netlify.com/projects/).
+Can as of May 1st, 2018 be seen in action at [React Github Showcase Demos](https://github-showcase-demos.netlify.com).

 ### Example with a [wrapper-div](https://github.com/jangerhard/PersonalGatsbyWebsite/blob/master/src/components/Common/CardPage.js) providing [styling](https://github.com/jangerhard/PersonalGatsbyWebsite/blob/master/src/components/Common/CardPage.module.css) - See [more](https://github-showcase-demos.netlify.com)
 ![Image of component wrapped in styled div](https://raw.githubusercontent.com/jangerhard/react-github-showcase/master/react-github-showcase.PNG)